-- 2. At the lowest level, the class File represents the full name of a physical file or directory on a disk, which may or may not actually exist. - a) A File object supports basic operations such as inquiries about the file's existence and, if it exists, inquires about its size and last modification date and operations like renaming or deleting the file. - b) A File object does not support transferring information to or from the file.
-(I.e. it represents the name of a container for information, but provides no way to actually access the information inside it.) - c) It would, perhaps, have been clearer if the designers of java had called the class something other than File e.g. FileName or FilePath. - 3.
+- 1. At the lowest level, the class File represents the full name of a physical file or directory on a disk, which may or may not actually exist.
+This class deals with platform-specific issues in terms of path-specification syntax. - a) A File object supports basic operations such as inquiries about the file's existence and, if it exists, inquires about its size and last modification date and operations like renaming or deleting the file. - b) A File object does not support transferring information to or from the file.
+(I.e. it represents the name of a container for information, but provides no way to actually access the information inside it.) - c) It would, perhaps, have been clearer if the designers of java had called the class something other than File - e.g. FileName or FilePath. - 2.
 At the next level up, there are three options, depending on whether the file being accessed is a sequential binary file, a sequential text file, or a direct access file.
 In each case, the object at this layer can be built on top of a File object, or in some cases on top of some other facility (such as a network connection). - a) For work with sequential binary files, the classes InputStream and OutputStream are provided.
-These presume that the underlying information is stored/transmitted in binary. - (1) An InputStream permits a program to read an individual byte, or a series of bytes.
+These presume that the underlying information is stored/transmitted in binary.

+(1) An InputStream permits a program to read an individual byte, or a series of bytes.
 It has methods:

-(2) An OutputStream permits a program to write an individual byte, or a series of bytes.
-It has methods